elotroalex/chiens/_texts/translation.md

 - Go away
 - go
-- pitiful rats
+- rats I pity
-- rats that don't notice the ship is rotten
+- rats who can't see the ship is rotten
 - go, go in peace
-- and take your pious carcasses with you
+- pick up your pious carcasses
-- your painted carcasses.
+- your painted carcasses, and go.

 <!-- - Allez vous-en
 - allez